 Pick a Triglyceride-Trimming Exercise

-Aerobic activity offers the best results, so find one you enjoy -- and have a backup plan for those days when your first choice isn’t possible.
+Aerobic activity ("cardio") offers the best results.
+Find things you enjoy, and have a backup plan for those days when your first choice isn’t possible.
 If you haven’t been active in a long time, check with your doctor first.
 Choose any of these:

 - Jumping rope